-Campus View Village is a cluster of contemporary Northwest-style buildings nestled in a wooded, park-like setting on the northwest border of Skagit Valley College, Mount Vernon Campus.
-The village is just steps away from Skagit Valley College's classrooms, library, computer labs, campus theatre, gymnasium, and other campus services.
-The village also adjoins jogging trails and playfields.
+Campus View Village (or CVV for short) is a cluster of contemporary Northwest-style apartment buildings nestled in a wooded, park-like setting on the northwest border of Skagit Valley College's Mount Vernon Campus.
+CVV is just steps away from Skagit Valley College's classrooms, library, computer labs, campus theatre, gymnasium, and other campus services.
+The community also adjoins jogging trails and playfields.

 Safe Living Environment